alimz758/Talent-Finder/README.md

 by filling thier information and uploading videos.
 For video storage and performance I have used AWS Services where you can

-see more in details below.

-For more details please check the `Talent-finder-backend` directory
+see more in details in `Talent-finder-backend` directory